-Mr. Storgårds appears with such orchestras as WDR Sinfonieorchester Köln, Orchestre Philharmonique de Radio France, Netherlands Radio, Orchestra Sinfonica Nazionale della RAI Torino, BBC Symphony, CBSO and the Scottish Chamber Orchestra, all of the major Scandinavian orchestras, as well as with the Sydney, Melbourne and New Zealand symphonies.
-Soloists with whom he collaborates include Yefim Bronfman, Colin Currie, Sol Gabetta, Håkan Hardenberger, Karita Mattila, Matti Salminen Gil Shaham, Baiba Skride, Christian Tetzlaff, Jean-Yves Thibaudet and Frank Peter Zimmermann.
+Mr. Storgårds appears with such orchestras as WDR Symphony Orchestra in Cologne, Bamberg Symphony, Orchestre Philharmonique de Radio France, Netherlands Radio Symphony Orchestra, BBC Symphony, City of Birmingham Symphony Orchestra, Zurich's Tonhalle Orchestra and the Royal Scottish National Orchestra, as well as all of the major Scandinavian orchestras and the Sydney, Melbourne and New Zealand symphonies.
+Soloists with whom he collaborates include Yefim Bronfman, Colin Currie, Sol Gabetta, Hĺkan Hardenberger, Karita Mattila, Matti Salminen Gil Shaham, Baiba Skride, Christian Tetzlaff, Jean-Yves Thibaudet and Frank Peter Zimmermann.

 John Storgårds made his North American debut with the St. Paul Chamber Orchestra during the 2005/06 season.
-Since then, he has appeared with the Boston Symphony at Tanglewood, the Cleveland Orchestra at Blossom, and is a regular guest with the National, Toronto, St. Louis, Detroit, Cincinnati, Indianapolis and Houston symphonies and with the National Arts Centre Orchestra in Ottawa.
-During the 14/15 season, he makes his debuts with the Montreal and Atlanta symphonies and returns to the Detroit and St. Louis symphonies, the St. Paul Chamber Orchestra and the National Arts Centre Orchestra.
+Since then, he has appeared with the Boston Symphony at Tanglewood, the Cleveland Orchestra at Blossom, and with the National, Toronto, St. Louis, Detroit, Atlanta, Montreal, Cincinnati, Indianapolis and Houston symphonies.
+During the 15/16 season, he makes his debuts with the New York Philharmonic and the Baltimore and Vancouver symphonies; begins his tenure as the Principal Guest Conductor of the National Arts Centre Orchestra; and returns to the St. Louis, Toronto and Houston symphonies.

-John Storgårdsí repertoire includes all of the Sibelius, Nielsen, Bruckner, Brahms, Beethoven and Schumann symphonies.
-He gave the Finnish premieres of Schumannís only opera Genoveva and his early Zwickau symphony, plus world premieres of Sibeliusí Suite op.
+John Storgårds’ repertoire includes all of the Sibelius, Nielsen, Bruckner, Brahms, Beethoven and Schumann symphonies, and he conducted a historical cycle of all of Mozart’s symphonies with the Lapland Chamber Orchestra.
+He gave the Finnish premieres of Schumann’s early Zwickau symphony as well as the world premieres of Sibelius’ Suite op.
 117 for Violin and Strings and the Late Fragments.
-As a violinist, he also gave the Finnish premiere of Schumannís own violin version of the cello concerto and his Violin Sonata No 3.
-Storgårds regularly performs world premieres of works by contemporary composers such as Kaija Saariaho, Brett Dean, Per Nørgård and Peteris Vasks, and several of these composers have dedicated their works to him.
+As a violinist, he perfomed the Finnish premiere of Schumann’s own violin version of the cello concerto and his Violin Sonata No 3.
+Mr. Storgårds regularly conducts world premieres of works by contemporary composers such as Kaija Saariaho, Brett Dean, Per Nørgård and Pēteris Vasks, and several of these composers have dedicated their works to him.

 Mr. Storgårds studied violin with Chaim Taub, was concertmaster of the Swedish Radio Symphony Orchestra under Esa-Pekka Salonen and subsequently studied conducting with Jorma Panula and Eri Klas at the famed Sibelius Academy.
 He received the Finnish State Prize for Music in 2002 and the Pro Finlandia Prize 2012.